slsa-framework/source-tool/DESIGN.md

 3. Doesn't allow tag fast-forwards

 Importing [rulesets/tag_immutability.json](rulesets/tag_immutability.json)
 to a repos rulesets will enable the repo controls.
-The `immutable_tags` field in the policy then needs to be enabled too.
+The `tag_hygiene` field in the policy then needs to be enabled too.

 TODO: In the future this tool could be updated to allow some subset of tags